AlexanderDavies/node-pdf-generator-demo/README.md

 ### Installing

-Run `npm start` to run the Node.js app server with Nodemon.
+Run `npm start`
 The server listens on `http://localhost:3000/`.
-Nodemon will restart the Node server when source files are changed.

-avigate to `http://localhost:3000/save-report` to generate a PDF of the web page.
-The PDF will be located in the reports folder.
+Navigate to `http://localhost:3000/chart` and click the button to generatte the report.

 ## Built With

-npm version 6.90
+npm version 6.14.3

-node v10.16.3
+node v14.2.0

 see package.json.